lbressler13/trick-calculator/.github/pull_request_template.md

 ### Documentation
 * [ ] Any new or changed settings have been updated as described in the settings README
   * This includes documentation in the main README
-* [ ] Any new uses of settings have been documented in the settings README
 * [ ] If function signatures changed, the docstrings have been updated

 ### Other